iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Development:
 * is the way of making your work to be well prepared a solid plan that will get you started, good teamwork that will carry you to end.
+  ## Syntax:
+  * Is a computer language that defines the combinations of symbols.